 So Nick tried.

-And then there were five…desserts.
+And then there were four…desserts.
 A fitting end to a sweet trip!

 The closest airports to Costa Brava are Girona (GRO) or, farther south, Barcelona (BCN).
 If you missed Parts I-IV of this series, check them out for more details on what Girona has to offer.